Working the Enquiry: Closure Applications: Consequences of Tribunal Decision

 TMA 70/SCH 1A/PARA 7(6)

 The legislation does not give the tribunal the right to accept the self assessment as returned or to suggest any amendment to it.
 The tribunal should not express any view as to the completeness or otherwise of the return or quantify any figure to be included in the self assessment.
-They should simply, if they consider it appropriate, instruct the officer to complete the enquiry by a specified date.
+They should simply, if they consider it appropriate, instruct the officer to complete the enquiry into the matters subject to the application by a specified date.

 If you have some information or an indication that the self assessment may be incorrect you should: